yeastrc/limelight-core/docs/source/administration/install-limelight.rst

 7. Optional - Set up SMTP For Emails
 ===========================================
 Some functions of Limelight require sending email to users.
-Examples of this include resetting forgotten passwords and notifications that data uploads have been completed.
+Examples of this include inviting new users to projects, resetting forgotten passwords, and notifications that data uploads have been completed.
 Although it's not required that you set up SMTP, the above features will not be enabled unless you do.
 If you would like to enable these features, please see our :doc:`install-limelight-smtp`.

+If you do not set up SMTP, you must use the administrative interface to add new users to Limelight.
+See our :ref:`guide for managing users <Manage Users (Add, Disable, Permissions)>`.